Dave64bit/Cybersecurity/login-lab-README.md

 ## Overview

-This project documents the creation of a small **PHP login lab application** used to generate realistic web authentication events for security monitoring and detection testing (e.g.[wazuh](wazuh_siem_project/README.md))
+This project documents the creation of a small **PHP login lab application** using CLaude code to generate realistic web authentication events for security monitoring and detection testing (e.g.[wazuh](wazuh_siem_project/README.md))

 The application includes: